addeldin/pittcswiki/src/guides/academics/majors/dnid.md

 ## Resources

 Further DNID resources can be found [here](https://drive.google.com/file/d/1SCA9CJ6gx60XFC1pUULt61i27KWOzvSY/view?usp=sharing)
+The program also has a Discord server!
+Please contact Addison Eldin, at addison.eldin@pitt.edu, for an invitation link.
 For any questions regarding the major, reach out to the DNID Assistant Director, Dr. Jessica FitzPatrick, at JLF115@pitt.edu.